tudorw/DocumentDarling/README.md

 The idea was born of need for a system like this before we embarked on the EXAR-Wellbeing journey! https://exar-wellbeing.org.uk/

+Looking for volunteers, especially related to GDPR and Safeguarding, all help welcome technical or otherwise!

+The key roles I would like to talk with are:

+Document Management Specialist

+Records Manager

+Information Governance Analyst

+Compliance Officer

+Data Protection Officer

 * Features: My project has the following features:
     * A Generic Folder Structure To Store Documents Logically.